Covering (martial arts)

 Covering in martial arts is the act of protecting against an opponent's strikes by using the arms and shoulders to block and absorb the impact of strikes on the head and torso and prevent injury.
 Covering is the last line of defense to avoid an incoming strike and consists of putting arms and forearms up and in front of the area on the body that is being blocked.
 The technique of covering is widely used among martial arts and has a multitude of variations.

 Usage

 Covering is used as a defensive technique and can function on three levels of execution.
-The first level is for Physical Defense and is used to absorb an opponents attacks, without the use of counter-attacks or evasive maneuvers.
+The first level is for Physical Defense and is used to absorb an opponent's attacks, without the use of counter-attacks or evasive maneuvers.
 This done by putting hands in front of ones face to cover and serve as a shield.
 The second level of usage is Counter Defense, which is a variation of covering that calls for the person covering to respond to the opponents' strikes with a strike while still maintaining cover on themselves.
 The third level of countering is Awareness Defense which is a covering usage that utilizes predicted movement to defend against an opponent using evasive body positioning and counter-attacks while maintaining a covered position.
 In each level of defense, covering oneself is used throughout, coupled with other evasive and countering techniques at times.